philcockfield/rest-methods/README.md

 ```

-#### Create Server (with Express and Options)
+#### Create the Server with Options
-You may be wanting to expose you REST API as part of wider application.
+You may be wanting to expose you REST API as part of a wider application.
 Simply pass in your connect-based server as an option at setup.

 ```js
 var express = require("express");